 The DNR is committed to making the outdoors accessible to as many people as possible.
-As of March 15, 2011, the Department of Justice required state and local governments to make some changes that broaden that access.
-Individuals with mobility disabilities can use other power-driven mobility devices, unless the department can demonstrate that the class of other power-driven mobility devices cannot be operated safely, without harming resources, or conflict with federal laws.
+Individuals with mobility disabilities may use other power-driven mobility devices, unless the department can demonstrate that the class of other power-driven mobility devices cannot be operated safely, without harming resources, or conflict with federal laws.

 - Wheelchairs and manually-powered mobility aids